Indigenous Women in Community Leadership 2024

 Read more about Osawa Kiniw Ihkwe

-I own and operate Buffalo Spirit Consulting which focuses on Training and Development for Indigenous organizations and communities.
-Some of the Speaking Engagements I offer are: Shining the Light on Suicide and “I am just a Rez Girl.”
+I own and operate Buffalo Spirit Consulting which focuses on training and development for Indigenous organizations and communities.
+Some of the speaking engagements I offer are: Shining the Light on Suicide and “I am just a Rez Girl.”

 I love working with elders in my community to gain teachings and knowledge.
 Hearing the language makes me happy and touches my spirit.